oresat/system-controller/docs/PartsSelection.md

 Reasons: These resistors are configured as current monitoring resistors for the eFuse circuitry.
 They allow the microcontroller to monitor the amount of current through the output of each eFuse IC.
 Rad-hard Analogue: N/A

-**R62, Samsung RC1608F474CS**:
+**R18, Samsung RC1608F474CS**:
 Part: RES SMD 470K OHM 1% 1/10W 0603
 Vendor: Digi-Key
 Vendor Part No.: 1276-4902-1-ND [Datasheet](http://media.digikey.com/pdf/Data%20Sheets/Samsung%20PDFs/RC_Series_ds.pdf)
-Reasons: This resistor is part of the RC circuit in the hardware watchdog and it compliments C24 to set the time constant for the charge rate and discharge rate of the capacitor.
+Reasons: This resistor is part of the RC timing circuit in the hardware watchdog.
+It compliments capacitor C10 for this purpose.
 Rad-hard Analogue: N/A

-**R4, R11, R47, R48, R49, R50, R51, R53, R54, R63, R64, R65, R66 Samsung RC0603FR-071KL**:
+**R14, R15, R16, R19, R25, R54, R60, R61, R70, R72, R74  Samsung RC0603FR-071KL**:
 Part: RES SMD 390 OHM 0.1% 1/16W 060
 Vendor: Digi-Key
 Vendor Part No.: 1276-4610-1-N [Datasheet](http://media.digikey.com/pdf/Data%20Sheets/Samsung%20PDFs/RC_Series_ds.pdf)
-Reasons: R4 is used as a pull-up resistor for the !RESET line on the ATMega 128.
-R11, R47, R48, R49, R50, R51, R53, and R54 are used as pull-up resistors on the Optoisolators.
-RN1, RN2, RN3, and RN4 are used as part of the hardware watchdog voltage divide network.
+Reasons: R25 is used as a pull-up resistor for the !RESET line on the ATMega128.
+R54, R61, R70, and R74 are used as pull-up resistors on the Optoisolators.
+R60 and R72 are on the output lines of the optoisolators and act as pull down resistors when the output is low.
+RN14, RN15, RN16, and RN19 are used as part of the hardware watchdog voltage divide network.
 Rad-hard Analogue: N/A

-**R2, R8, R14, R20, R28, R33, R38, R43 Yageo RC1608F472CS**:
+**R4, R11, R22, R29, R43, R49, R57, R67 Yageo RC1608F472CS**:
 Part: RES SMD 4.7K OHM 1% 1/10W 060
 Vendor: Digi-Key
 Vendor Part No.: 1276-3502-1-N